marcusgreen/moodle-report_advancedgrading/README.md

 For custom development and consultancy contact certified Moodle Partner Titus (http://www.tituslearning.com).

-Install from the command line at the root of your moodle installation as followss
+Install from the command line at the root of your moodle installation as follows

 git clone https://github.com/marcusgreen/moodle-report_advancedgrading report/advancedgrading